 Each grave will be for one full burial only and, as with all graves in the cemetery, a Grant of Exclusive Right of Burial may be purchased (along with that of adjacent graves) if required.
-The 'Exclusive Right of Burial' will be for a period of fifty years, the same as the lawn area of the cemetery.
+The 'Exclusive Right of Burial' will be for a period of 100 years, the same as the lawn area of the cemetery.

-Ashes may also be scattered within a purchased burial plot, or in the Garden of Rest area.
+Ashes may also be scattered within a purchased burial plot or in the Garden of Rest area.

-The placing of memorials on grave spaces is not permitted.
+We permit the placing of flowers and wreaths on a grave at the time of the burial, for a limited period.
 Upon request, families and friends may plant native flowers and bulbs on a grave space, for example, Primroses, Violets, Wood Anemones and Celandines, which are in keeping with a woodland setting.

-The families or executors of the deceased may choose to use the services of a Funeral Director, or make the funeral arrangements themselves.
+The families or executors of the deceased may choose to use the services of a funeral director or make the funeral arrangements themselves.

-Creation of a Woodland Burial Area will provide environmental benefits for future generations and nature will take care of the grave areas.
+Creation of a woodland burial area will provide environmental benefits for future generations and nature will take care of the grave areas.